 The MFA in Creative Writing is a supportive and vibrant community for writers.
 Ours is a 2-year program (36 credits) with a creative thesis.
 Our award-winning faculty are dedicated to the growth of each writer in the program.
 We have between 30-40 students in the program, and we admit 15-20 new students each year.
 We believe that a diverse group of students creates the best learning environment.
 Hence, we encourage applications from marginalized groups–including people of color, women, people from working class backgrounds, and LGBTQ people.

-We accept applications in fiction, poetry, creative nonfiction, and we welcome applications in hybrid, genre fiction, and experimental/new forms.
+We accept applications in fiction, poetry, creative nonfiction, and we welcome applications in hybrid and experimental/new forms.

 Our innovative curriculum includes courses in professional development, workshops, editing and publishing, and a variety of craft-focused courses.
 We encourage students to experiment and push boundaries in their work.
 We offer specializations in creative nonfiction, fiction, poetry, and hybrid forms.
 In their second year, students work one-on-one with one faculty member on a creative thesis worthy of publication.

-Fiction, Nonfiction, Poetry, Professional Development, Editing & Publishing, Literary Citizenship, Hybrid Forms, Prose Poetry, Experimental Poetry, Lyric Essay, Fabulism and Fairy Tales, Young Adult Fiction, Novel Writing, Segmented Essay, Flash Fiction & Nonfiction, Role of the Unconscious, Southern Prose, Speculative Fiction, Science Fiction & Fantasy, Latinx Fiction, Creative Writing Pedagogy
+Fiction, Nonfiction, Poetry, Professional Development, Editing & Publishing, Literary Citizenship, Hybrid Forms, Prose Poetry, Experimental Poetry, Lyric Essay, Fabulism and Fairy Tales, Young Adult Fiction, Novel Writing, Segmented Essay, Flash Fiction & Nonfiction, Role of the Unconscious, Southern Prose, Speculative Fiction, Latinx Fiction, Creative Writing Pedagogy

 The Florida Review, The Cypress Dome, Knights of a New World, Teaching Creative Writing or Composition, Internships, English Symposium, Parcels, Writers in the Sun, The Literary Arts Partnership, Atlantic Center for the Arts, Retreats, Conferences, Rollins College: Winter With the Writers, Burrow Press, Page 15, The Drunken Odyssey: A Podcast About the Writing Life, The Jack Kerouac Project